stephaniezablocki/bigInteger/README.md

 Constraints:
 - The numbers can only be integers.
 No decimals.
 - The output will only be accurate if it is <= 2147483647.
+- Negative numbers are not supported (subtraction is).
 - The operators supported are +, -, *, /, and ^.
 - There is no support for invalid expressions.